 Every golfer, no matter what their level of skill and experience, will have wondered at some point about just how stiff their golf club’s shaft is, really.
 It might seem like a trivial question to ask, but the stiffness – or flex – of a golf shaft will affect various aspects of a player’s game.
-In a sport that can be as closely competitive as golf, every little possible advantage has to be looked at closely.
+In a sport that can be as closely competitive as golf, even a perfect activity for corporate outings, every little possible advantage has to be looked at closely.

 The importance of a club shaft’s stiffness is undeniable, especially in the case of drivers and irons, which see quite a bit more power exerted through them.
 The shaft flex will affect what the swing and impact sensations you experience will be, in addition to determining the particular launch and spin effects possible.
 It can make or break a close game.